last updated 29th December 2021

 Confusing - isn't it?
 Summing up, all parasite treatments are chemicals which we would not wish to add to our pond water at all unless absolutely necessary.
 Most have side affects and all should be used with caution.
 Normally the correct dose of the correct chemical repeated at the correct frequency will eradicate the parasite.
 So why sometimes do we report that our treatment has not been totally effective?

 - We don’t know the correct volume of our pond

 - We ‘guess’ at the identity of the parasite (i.e. no scrape to check) or worse we wrongly identify the parasite detected.
 This is all too common as some of the Protozans look very similar.

-- We use a chemical which is inappropriate for the pond temperature (or pH)
+- We use a chemical which is inappropriate for the pond temperature and water hardness

 - We use the wrong dose (don’t check the strength) – or simply can’t measure it accurately!